 Mine development projects typically require a number of years and significant expenditures during the exploration and development phases before production is possible.
-The economic feasibility of exploration and development projects is based on many factors such as:
+The economic feasibility of exploration and development projects is based on many factors, such as the following:

-- completion of feasibility studies to further verify Mineral Resources and establish Mineral Reserves and commercial viability; - the timing and cost, which can be considerable, of further exploration, preparation of feasibility studies, and permitting and construction of infrastructure, mining, beneficiation and processing facilities; - our ability to utilize our proprietary process technologies, which could encounter problems or unexpected costs in scale-up; - securing a commercially viable sales outlet for our REE products; - the potential need to enter into joint venture or other partnership arrangements to develop the Project; - the availability and costs of equipment and skilled labor, as required; - the availability and cost of appropriate processing and/or refining arrangements, if required; - compliance with environmental and other governmental approval and permit requirements; - the availability of funds to finance exploration, development and construction activities, as warranted;

-- future prices for rare earth minerals; - potential opposition from non-governmental organizations, environmental groups or local groups or inhabitants that may delay or prevent development activities; - potential increases in exploration, construction and operating costs due to changes in the cost of fuel, power, materials or supplies; - potential shortages of mineral beneficiation, processing, construction or other facilities-related equipment or supplies; and - the ability to attract and retain talent for development and operation of the Bear Lodge REE Project.
+- completion of feasibility studies to further verify Mineral Resources and establish Mineral Reserves and commercial viability; - the timing and cost, which can be considerable, of further exploration, preparation of feasibility studies, and permitting and construction of infrastructure, mining, beneficiation and processing facilities; - our ability to utilize our proprietary process technologies, which could encounter problems or costs in scale-up; - securing a commercially viable sales outlet for our REE products; - the potential need to enter into joint venture or other partnership arrangements to develop the Projects; - the availability and costs of equipment and skilled labor, as required; - the availability and cost of appropriate processing and/or refining arrangements, if required; - compliance with environmental and other governmental approval and permit requirements; - the availability of funds to finance exploration, development and construction activities, as warranted; - future prices for rare earth minerals and gold; - potential opposition from non-governmental organizations, environmental groups or local groups or inhabitants that may delay or prevent development activities; - potential increases in exploration, construction and operating costs due to changes in the cost of fuel, power, materials or supplies; - potential shortages of mineral beneficiation, processing, construction or other facilities-related equipment or supplies; and - the ability to attract and retain talent for development and operation of the Bear Lodge REE Project and the Sundance Gold Project.

 It is common in exploration programs and in development, construction and mine start-up to experience unexpected problems and delays.
-Accordingly, our activities may not result in profitable mining operations, and we may not succeed in establishing mining operations or profitably producing REE products at our Bear Lodge REE Project at all or in the anticipated timeframe.
+Accordingly, our activities may not result in profitable mining operations, and we may not succeed in establishing mining operations or profitably producing minerals from our Projects at all or in the anticipated timeframe.